-It’s almost difficult now to remember that the man responsible for recent duds like The Village (2004) and Lady in the Water (2006) had his breakthrough with a truly ingenious ghost story.
+We can barely recall now that the man responsible for recent duds like The Village (2004) and Lady in the Water (2006) had his breakthrough with a truly ingenious ghost story.
 The film begins with a woman fetching a bottle of wine from a dark cellar and suddenly shuddering as if a cold wind hits her.
-We have all experienced it, as well as the sense of fear that accompanies it.
-With this film, writer-director M. Night Shyamalan shows us that there is every reason to be afraid in those moments.
+We have all experienced it, as well as an accompanying sense of fear.
+With this film, writer-director M. Night Shyamalan shows us that in those moments there is every reason to be afraid.

 At the same time, the psychologist is trying to save his marriage, which started to deteriorate shortly after the horrific circumstances surrounding that suicide.
 As Cole begins to trust Malcolm, he prepares himself to tell him his secret.
 The reason why he lives in fear is because he keeps seeing dead people around him, ghosts reenacting their deaths.
 Cole needs Malcolm to help him understand why he’s the only one seeing them and how he can come to peace with it.

 Frightening us with few means